 - In shared repository - advised (requires SQL Server)

 If you want to get started with this tutorial quickly then try the file first.
-To create file repository click Create file repository button on the welcome screen.
+To create a file repository click the Create file repository button on the welcome screen.

 1. Import database schema